Kingxukai/linux/Documentation/driver-api/soundwire/locking.rst

 SoundWire Locking
 =================

-This document explains locking mechanism of the SoundWire Bus.
+This document explains locking mechanism of the woke SoundWire Bus.
 Bus uses following locks in order to avoid race conditions in Bus operations on shared resources.